metabase/metabase/docs/questions/query-builder/expressions/substring.md

 ## Limitations

-`substring` extracts text by counting characters from left to right.
+`substring` extracts text by counting a fixed number of characters.
 If you need to extract text based on some more complicated logic, try [`regexextract`](../expressions-list.md#regexextract).

 And if you only need to clean up extra whitespace around your text, you can use the [`trim`](../expressions-list.md#trim), [`lefttrim`](../expressions-list.md#lefttrim), or [`righttrim`](../expressions-list.md#righttrim) expressions instead.